Alexander Arbuthnot (bishop)

-Alexander Arbuthnot (7 May 1768 – 9 January 1828) was Bishop of Killaloe and Kilfenora in the then-established Church of Ireland.
+Alexander Arbuthnot (7 May 1768 – 9 January 1828) was the Anglican Bishop of Killaloe and Kilfenora in the then-established Anglican Church of Ireland.

 He was born in Rockfleet Castle, County Mayo, Ireland, the son of John Arbuthnot of Rockfleet.
 Among his siblings were the Right Honourable Charles Arbuthnot and General Sir Thomas Arbuthnot.

 Arbuthnot was ordained a priest at Limerick on 2 November 1794, made vicar of Annaghdown and Killascobe in 1801 and rector of Crossboyne and Kilcoleman in 1808.
 He served as Archdeacon of Aghadoe (1809–1816) and Dean of Cloyne (1816–1823), before being elevated to the episcopy as Bishop of Killaloe and Kilfenora (1823–1828).